 - Represent the interests of our companies with other parties

-In March 2012, Advanced Security became a community-owned enterprise established as part of the works of Attawapiskat Resources Inc. – now Attawapiskat Enterprises.
+In March 2012, Advanced Security, a local security firm was purchased.
+This is a separate independent business, who became a community-owned enterprise established as part of the works of Attawapiskat Resources Inc. (operated as AE).
 Advanced Security, a Timmins, Ontario-based provider of security and security risk management protective services, has operated throughout the region for more than 25 years.

-It is the first and only wholly-First Nation-owned and licensed security firm in Ontario.
+It is the first and only wholly-First Nation-owned and licensed security firm in NE Ontario.

-Attawapiskat Catering LP was the first community-owned enterprise established as part of the work of Attawapiskat Resources Inc. — now Attawapiskat Enterprises.
+Attawapiskat Catering LP was established in 2011 as part of the work of Attawapiskat Resources Inc. — operating as Attawapiskat Enterprises.
+This is separate independent business.

 Over the course of two years, we conducted multi-party negotiation with public and private sector companies.
 In April 2012, the first community-owned cell phone service was launched as Attawapiskat Cellular Services.
-The result was improved safety, security and quality-of-life for community members and visitors
+The result was improved safety, security and quality-of-life for community members and visitors.
+This service is now operated by the community-based Attawapiskat Development Corporation.

 Employment and Training